Breathing Easy: Understanding Indoor Air Pollution in the UK and Its Impact on Health and Well-Being

 LOCATION

 Indoor air pollution is a serious issue in the UK, with many homes and buildings exposed to a range of harmful pollutants.
 These pollutants can come from a variety of sources, including exposure to outdoor air, wood burners, cooking, cleaning products, and even furniture and building materials.
 The impact of indoor air pollution on health and well-being can be significant, with links to respiratory problems, allergies, and even cancer.
-This presentation will explore the wider context of indoor air pollution in the UK and its impact on health and well-being, including the importance of monitoring indoor air quality and of ventilation to ensure that homes and buildings are safe and healthy places to live and work.
+This presentation explored the wider context of indoor air pollution in the UK and its impact on health and well-being, including the importance of monitoring indoor air quality and of ventilation to ensure that homes and buildings are safe and healthy places to live and work.

 Speaker